omniauth/omniauth-identity/README.md

 is designed on purpose to be as featureless as possible: it provides the basic construct for user management and then gets out of the way.

+## Compatibility

+This gem is compatible with, as of Feb 2021:
+• latest released version of omniauth, v2.0.2
+• Ruby 2.4, 2.5, 2.6, 2.7

 ## Installation

 To acquire the latest release from RubyGems add the following to your `Gemfile`: